Akhlak-Hossain-Jim/invoice/README.md

    * If you need more (which you will) just click ADD button below the form.
  * Fill up the form one by one (Left to Right)
  * ADD as much form as you need
+ * ~~exit the window or app~~ Don't you dare do that.
+Why?
+Well, nothing you just have to do everything all over again.
  * After You have done enough, Press `Ctrl` + `P`
  * You will see a Print Options Page poped up
  * Must Select Layout Option As "Landscape"